camonet/surfs_up/README.md

 ### Summary
 The difference in mean temperature between June and December in Oahu is 4 degrees, which is not a significant change.
 However, the variability in temprature is greater in December than in June, which could mean lower ice-crea,/surf sales.
 Another factor related to weather that could affect profits could be rainfall.
-Two additional queries were performed to find mean rainfall in June and December.
-It was found that the mean preciptation for June was 0.13 inches and for December was 0.21 inches, a difference of a tenth of an inch.
+Two additional queries were performed to find mean rainfall in June and December (can be found in Surfs_Up_Challenge.ipynb under 'Challenge' header).
+It was found that the mean preciptation for June was 0.13 inches and for December was 0.21 inches, a difference of a tenth of an inch, which doesn't appear like it would have a huge effect on the sustainability of the business.